THE WEEKLY CORE ~

 What Are Ultra-Processed Foods (UPFs)?

-Products made mostly or entirely from substances extracted from foods or synthesised in the labs.
-These include things like packaged snacks, sugary cereals, fast food, ready meals, fizzy drinks, and many processed meats.
-They often contain additives like preservatives, sweeteners, flavour enhancers, and artificial colours that make them tasty and convenient—but, lacking nutritional value and potentially harmful.
+UPFs are made mostly from substances extracted from foods or created in labs — think packaged snacks, sugary cereals, fast food, ready meals, fizzy drinks, and processed meats.
+They’re loaded with additives like preservatives, sweeteners, and flavour enhancers — great for taste and convenience, but low in nutrients and potentially harmful over time.

-Research increasingly links overconsumption of UPFs to a range of health issues, including:
+Research links high UPF intake to a range of health issues, including:

-• Mental Health: Diets high in UPFs have been associated with higher rates of depression and anxiety.
-These foods can cause inflammation and disrupt gut health, which plays a key role in mood regulation.
+• Mental Health: Diets rich in UPFs are tied to higher rates of anxiety and depression.
+They can trigger inflammation and disrupt gut health, both key to mood balance.

-• Weight Gain and Chronic Disease: Their hyper-palatable nature encourages overeating, contributing to obesity, type 2 diabetes, and heart disease.
+• Weight & Disease Risk: Their “can’t-stop-eating” nature promotes overeating, increasing the risk of obesity, diabetes, and heart disease.

-4. Plan Ahead: Basic meal planning and prepping snacks can reduce the temptation to grab convenience foods when you’re busy or tired.
+4. Plan Ahead: Basic meal prep makes it easier to skip convenience foods when you’re tired or busy.

 This week’s recipe is one my all time favourite energy boosters.